Tanchuling College cultivates academic excellence and lifelong learning through quality education

 - Healthcare Law and Ethics: Understanding healthcare laws and ethical principles is crucial for healthcare managers to make decisions that are both legal and morally sound.

 Advanced Education: Some individuals may choose to pursue advanced degrees, such as a Master of Healthcare Administration (MHA) or a Master of Business Administration (MBA) with a healthcare management focus, to further enhance their career prospects and leadership opportunities in the healthcare industry.The role of a hospital manager or administrator is critical to the efficient and effective functioning of healthcare facilities.
 They are responsible for ensuring that the hospital operates smoothly, provides quality patient care, adheres to regulations, and maintains financial stability.
-As healthcare systems continue to evolve, there is a growing demand for professionals with expertise in hospital management to help healthcare organizations navigate complex challenges and provide the best possible care to patients.
+As healthcare systems continue to evolve, there is a growing demand for professionals with expertise in hospitality management to help healthcare organizations navigate complex challenges and provide the best possible care to patients.

 Bachelor of Science in Midwifery